 - Short cable

-Here is another and slightly more affordable best 2 channel dashcam.
-You need to watch the front but have someone (or something) watch your back, and this is a reliable choice.
+Here is another and slightly more affordable best 2 channel front and rear dashcam.
+You have to watch the front but have someone (or something) watch your back, and this is a good choice.
 But not only does this best front and rear dash cam cover the exterior of your car, but it can also record what is going on inside!

-You can record the front, inside and rear of your car simultaneously and you get unsurpassed night vision, allowing you a full and clear picture of your surroundings at any time of the day.
+You can record the front, inside and rear of your car simultaneously and you see unsurpassed night vision, allowing you a full and good picture of your surroundings at any time of the day.
+Having a clear picture of the back is important, and this pro dash cam delivers.

-Loop recording is a standard function in most dual dash cams, and so is the G-sensor protection.
-However, the AKASO Dual Dash cam protects your vehicle even when it’s parked!
-Once it detects any sort of impact, it turns on and records 30 seconds worth of video, which makes it a great cam not only for a care, but for a truck as well!
+The AKASO Dual Dash cam protects your vehicle even when it’s parked with parking mode!
+Once it detects any sort of impact, it turns on and records 30 seconds worth of video to save in memory.
+It’s a good cam not only for a car, but great dashcam for a truck as well!